Possibilistic inferential models: a review: Possibility theory primer

 is the best such approximation in a sense to be described.
 But, first, notice that the probability-to-possibility transform resembles a p-value calculation.
 I hope that this (and the forthcoming explanation of why this kind of construction is ``best'') helps to explain why the possibilistic IM construction above shares some similarities with p-values.
 That is, the possibilistic IM construction isn't designed to line up with p-values, that's just what the ``best'' possibilistic approximations happen to look like.
 Also notice that what the formula in the above display is doing is assigning possibility values to match certain tail probabilities.
 This should help explain why, in Section~\ref{SS:computation} above, I propose to approximate the possibility measure by a probability distribution that agrees with the former in the tails---I'm just inverting the probability-to-possibility transform.
-To understand in what sense the possibility measure $\uPi$ with contour $\pi$ as in the above display is the ``best'' approximation of $\prob_Z$, the credal sets are needed.
-For $\uPi$ to be a reasonable approximation of $\prob_Z$, it makes sense that the credal set $\cred(\uPi)$ should contain $\prob_Z$.
-Moreover, the ``best'' possibilistic approximation should correspond to that having the smallest credal set that contains $\prob_Z$.
+To understand in what sense the possibility measure $\uPi$ with contour $\pi$ as in the above display is the ``best'' approximation of $\prob$, the credal sets are needed.
+For $\uPi$ to be a reasonable approximation of $\prob$, it makes sense that the credal set $\cred(\uPi)$ should contain $\prob$.
+Moreover, the ``best'' possibilistic approximation should correspond to that having the smallest credal set that contains $\prob$.
 It turns out that the possibility measure $\uPi$ determined by the contour in the above display satisfies

-The intuition behind this notion of ``best'' is that, while I'm apparently willing to introduce some degree of imprecision when approximating a probability by a possibility, there's no rationale for introducing more imprecision than is absolutely necessary to capture $\prob_Z$ in the corresponding credal set.
+For details, see \citet[][Theorem~3.2]{dubois.etal.2004} and \citet[][Sec.~3.1.4]{hose2022thesis}.
+The intuition behind this notion of ``best'' is that, while I'm apparently willing to introduce some degree of imprecision when approximating a probability by a possibility, there's no rationale for introducing more imprecision than is absolutely necessary to capture $\prob$ in the corresponding credal set.

 As an example, Section~\ref{SSS:efficiency} in the main text introduced what \citet{imbvm.ext} called the {\em Gaussian possibility measure}.
 This is nothing but the probability-to-possibility transform applied to a given Gaussian probability distribution.
 Then the interpretation of the Gaussian possibility is that it's the possibility measure with the smallest credal set that contains the given Gaussian probability distribution.